Irish Setter Shedding

 Best Brushes & Tools

 Knowledge of breed-specific characteristics directly translates to better day-to-day care.
-Irish Setters have particular requirements based on their large size, moderate shedding level, and genetic predispositions to hip dysplasia and bloat.
+Plan Irish Setters care around a large body size, moderate shedding, and the breed's documented predisposition toward hip dysplasia and bloat.

 Reducing Shed Hair